Asian American studies: Florida

 In 2023, Florida became the first Republican-led state to require AAPI history instruction in primary and secondary schools after efforts by Florida's chapter of Make Us Visible (MUV FL).
 This legislation is also the first in the country to specifically require instruction on the internment of Japanese Americans during World War II.
 The bipartisan bill was introduced by Cuban American legislators Representative Susan Plasencia and Senator Ana Maria Rodriguez.
 The bill unanimously passed through the Floor of the House of Representatives and was co-sponsored by Black, Latino, and Jewish legislators.
 The state has convened a working group to align state standards with the new law.

 Delaware

 In 2024, Delaware became the seventh state to require AANHPI history instruction in primary and secondary schools after efforts by Delaware's chapter of Make Us Visible (MUV DE).
 This legislation requires the inclusion of Asian American, Native Hawaiian, and Pacific Islander history as well as other racial, ethnic, and cultural histories in Delaware's K-12 classrooms.
 The bipartisan bill was introduced by Senate Majority Leader Bryan Townsend and Representative Sophie Phillips.
 The bill was unanimously passed through both chambers of the legislature.

+Maine

+In 2026, Maine became the eighth state to require AANHPI history instruction in primary and secondary schools after efforts by Maine's chapter of Make Us Visible (MUV ME).
+Notably, Maine is the lowest-percentage Asian American state (1.2% Asian alone; 1.9% Asian alone or in combination), ranking fifth behind West Virginia, Mississippi, Montana, and Wyoming, to adopt such a mandate.
+In addition to requiring AANHPI history, LD 957 establishes a fully funded advisory committee to collect information and prepare classroom-ready teaching materials.
+The law also directs the Maine Department of Education to identify and make available instructional resources, develop best practices and exemplar modules, provide a progress report on implementation, and enable school districts to conduct curriculum audits.
+The bill, introduced by Representative Eleanor Sato and sponsored by Democrats, Republicans, and Independents, passed unanimously in both chambers.